-The Canon EOS 5D Mark IV and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in August 2016 and February 2014.
+The Canon EOS 5D Mark IV and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in August 2016 and February 2014.
 The 5D Mark IV is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (5D Mark IV) and an APS-C sensor.
-The Canon has a resolution of 30.1 megapixel, whereas the Sony provides 24 MP.
+The cameras are based on a full frame (5D Mark IV) and an APS-C (A6000) sensor.
+The Canon has a resolution of 30.1 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is considerably smaller (54 percent) than the Canon 5D Mark IV.
 Moreover, the A6000 is substantially lighter (61 percent) than the 5D Mark IV.
 It is worth mentioning in this context that the 5D Mark IV is splash and dust resistant, while the A6000 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5D Mark IV) and the Sony E-Mount Lens Catalog (A6000).
 Mirrorless cameras, such as the A6000, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.